WordPress/wordpress-playground/README.md

 -   [WordPress Playground for Visual Studio Code](https://github.com/WordPress/playground-tools/tree/trunk/packages/vscode-extension/#readme)
 -   [wp-now](https://github.com/WordPress/playground-tools/tree/trunk/packages/wp-now/#readme) CLI local development environment.

-## Contributing
+## Using WP-NOW for local environment

-WordPress Playground is an ambitious project in its early days.
-If the feature you need is missing, you are more than welcome to start a discussion, open an issue, and even propose a Pull Request to implement it.
+WordPress Playground comes with `wp-now`. `wp-now` is a Command Line Interface (CLI) tool designed to streamline the process of setting up a local WordPress environment by using only Node.js.
+If you are looking to set up `wp-now` specifically, you can follow [this README.md](/packages/wp-now/README.md).